gdiaz384/AriaDeploy/README.md

 5. (optional) Select the drivers folder from step 2 (D:\Drivers\Dell\Optiplex9010\Win7\x64)
 6. (optional) Select the type of unattend.xml file to use, an RTM one or a custom one
 7. Click on "Start"
+8. (optional) Start FTP server
-8. Boot target systems using Windows PE (any version using any boot method: usb drives/cds/PXE)
+9. Boot target systems using Windows PE (any version of PE 3.x+ using any boot method: usb drives/cds/PXE)
-9. Map network drive from within Windows PE (or write a script to do this automatically)
+10. Map network drive from within Windows PE (or use the included script to do this automatically using FTP)
-10. Start Y:\client\AriaDeployClient.bat (or write a script to do this automatically)
+11. Start Y:\client\AriaDeployClient.bat (or use the included setEnviornment.bat to do this automatically)

 ## Download:

-Click [here](https://github.com/gdiaz384/AriaDeploy/releases) or on "releases" at the top to download the latest version.
+Click [here](//github.com/gdiaz384/AriaDeploy/releases) or on "releases" at the top to download the latest version.

 ## Install guide: